BacholarSoftwareDevelopment/si_eksamens_hotels/README.md

 **Explained:**

-WebService that contain list of hotels, that will be connected to consumer messages if hotels are setas topic.
+WebService that contain list of hotels, that will be connected to consumer messages if hotels are set as topic.

 **Port:**